mufid/feedback/README.md

 You can [ask now](https://github.com/mufid/feedback/issues/new) by creating issue in this repository.
 All of your question will go through my push email account, so i should be able to answer your question ASAP.

+I speak both Indonesian and English.
+You can ask in any language that you want.

 Thanks.